jeremiah-c-leary/hdl-component-manager/docs/source/publish_subcommand.rst

 HCM uses SVN copy commands to publish components.
 This ensures a history is maintained for the component development.

-If the **HCM_URL_PATHS** is defined, and there is a single If there is only one path defined in the **HCM_URL_PATHS** environment variable, then the *--url* argument is optional.
-Otherwise HCM will indicate the *--url* argument is required, as it will not know which repo to store the component.

 Example:  Publishing a new component
 ------------------------------------